What Do Presbyterians Believe?

-For four years, I have had the privilege of being the pastor to this faithful community.
+For seven years, I have had the privilege of being the pastor to this faithful community.
 Their hospitality and caring spirit are truly contagious!
 There is a place in our congregation for you.
 We hope you will come and see for yourself.

 Peace and Grace,